-Have you ever dreamed of being able to control the lights on one of New York City’s skyscraper spires?
+Have you ever dreamt of being able to control the lights on one of New York City’s skyscraper spires?
 Now you can… if you know the right people.
 We had a chance to test the invite-only app Spireworks in real life last night and it’s super fun.

 Spireworks, New York City’s latest exclusive “club,” is a web-based app that allows users to control the light color atop two of New York’s skyscraper spires, the Bank of America Tower at One Bryant Park and 4 Times Square.
 Each night, after sunset, users are presented with an interface for two minutes that allows them to choose from a pallet of eighteen colors that will change the color of the spire of your choosing between the two available buildings.
 The color requests are sorted by cloud-hosted software and then sent to the lights that line the two spires.